Ivan Slade is an Australian-based photographer who took this stunning image of the Milky Way (above).

 In terms of time spent on post work, each image is different depending on whether you need to blend multiple exposures and how complex the foregrounds are.

-When stitching multiple shots to create panoramic shots I use PTGui as it allows you to save settings as templates which can be applied to multiple exposures to get the exact same mapping.
+When stitching multiple shots to create panoramic shots I use PTGui as it allows you to save settings as templates that can be applied to multiple exposures to get the exact same mapping.

 I also use Nik Collection tools for general photography which I find really useful.